Relintai/entity_spell_system/README.md

 When an `Entity` gets spawned it will create a copy for itself, so you can safely use class variables.

+#### AIFormation

+Not yet finished, it was meant as a way to calculate offset pet positions, (If an `Entity` has let's say 4 pets you don't just want them all to stay on top of their controller).

+If this functionality ends up in `EntityAI`, after pets are finished, this will be removed.

 ### Pets

+Unfortunately pet support is not yet finished.

+It is mostly done though, so you will see pet-related methods scattered around.

 ### Bags

-Stores item.
+Stores items.
 See `Bag`.
 It has aquite a few virtual methods, you should be able to implement most inventory types should you want to.

 Entity will send these over the network.